-March 4, 2016: The Foundry on the Fair Site

-Abstracts & Posters - Rules
+March 3, 2017: The Foundry on the Fair Site Abstracts & Posters - Rules

-- No computers or extra aids may be used during a poster presentation. - The presentation number assigned to the poster presentation should not be placed on your poster.
+- Be sure to include the abstract title, author names, and the institution where the work was completed, in large letters centered at the top of the poster. - No computers or extra aids may be used during a poster presentation. - The presentation number assigned to the poster presentation should not be placed on your poster.
 The poster boards will be numbered for you. - We suggest that you place a reproduction of the abstract in the upper left side of the poster, and use the following headings: "Introduction", "Methods", "Results" "Conclusions" to identify your poster layout.
 Include an acknowledgment section, containing funding source or anyone who helped you conduct this project. - Lay your poster sections in a logical order so that other scientists can follow your presentation.
 A good method is setting up your poster in a column format so that individuals interested can read your poster, 1st vertical, then top to bottom, and then left to right. - Keep your poster presentation to ~15 minutes per visitor/judge. - Use a type size that can be read easily from a considerable distance (4 feet or more).
 Try using a type between 14 20 pt.
 The title should be larger than the rest of the text.
 Select a legible font such as Times Roman, Times New Roman, Baskerville, or Palatino. - Posters should stimulate discussion, not give a long presentation.
 Therefore, keep text to a minimum, emphasize graphics, and make sure every item in your poster is necessary. - Try not to stand directly in front of your poster, allow other scientists to view the entire poster.
 Stand to the side. - Hand carry your poster to the meeting, using tubular packaging or a portfolio case.
 You should set-up your poster between 1:00 p.m. and 1:45 p.m.
 (All posters entering the competition should be set-up by 1:45 p.m.) - Come prepared with any relevant handouts you may wish to share and business cards to hand out. - When choosing a background, remember that neutral or gray colors will be easier on the eyes than a bright color.
 In addition, color photos look best when mounted on gray. - Be sure to bring pushpins, thumbtacks or velcro to mount your poster.
 They will not be provided to you at the conference.